movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 extent; for data it also removes its checksum range, preserving neighbors.
 Hard links change inode references, not data ownership `(root, inode, file-base)`.

+Writes, clones and truncate cleanup use a bounded extent-edit plan for one old mapping.
+Preparation validates the replacement range, retained slices, allocation reference deltas and inode byte accounting; application edits the tree and queues references under the caller's existing reservation.
+Splits preserve allocation and file-base identity, including compressed decoded offsets.
+Inline removal accounts for decoded bytes, and replacement holes follow `NO_HOLES`.
+Callers retain data allocation, inline decoding, ordered payload handling and inode publication; shrink and recovery keep their separate cleanup orchestration.

 Range cloning locks both regular-file vnodes without waiting on one while holding the other.
 It commits their ordered writes before sharing: pending payloads may otherwise still change in place or mask a replaced mapping.